How to Host a Hybrid Conference or Event

 Speaking to both an in person and virtual audience is quite a departure for many speakers.

 So, it pays to help them prepare and ensure they are fully equipped.
-Not only should you ensure they are familiar with the basics - like how to properly use a microphone and slide clicker - but with things that you’ll only find at hybrid events.
+Not only should you ensure they are familiar with the basics - like how to properly use a microphone and slide clicker - but make sure you take the time to work through the things that you’ll only find at hybrid events.

 Speakers should also be advised to speak clearly and not too fast.
-This will help online viewers keep track of what’s been said.
-This is particularly important should buffering or streaming issues occur.
+This will help online viewers keep track of what’s been said – and is especially useful if you’re using capture captions on your live videos.
+It also helps should buffering or streaming issues occur, as virtual participants shouldn’t miss out on too much important information.

 13. Test run your event